onnela-lab/forest/forest/sycamore/README.md

   * `last_time`: The local time corresponding to the latest time the user was on the question
   * `time_to_answer`: The time that the user spent on the question

-* `answers_summary.csv` : For each beiwe id, survey id, and question id, this file provides the following summaries:
+* `answers_summary` : For each beiwe id, survey id, and question id, this file/dataframe provides the following summaries:
   * `num_answers`: The number of times in the given data the answer is answered.
   * `average_time_to_answer`: The average amount of time the user takes to answer the question.
   * `average_number_of_answers`: Average number of answers selected for a question.
 This indicated if a user changed an answer before submitting it.
   * `most_common_answer`: A user's most common answer to a question.

+### Results of sycamore.submits.survey_submits

-* `submits_summary.csv`: For each survey id and beiwe id, this file provides the following summaries:
+* `submits_summary`: For each survey id and beiwe id, this file/dataframe provides the following summaries:
   * `num_surveys`: The number of surveys issued to the user in the given timeframe.
 This is calculated from the provided config file.
   * `num_completed_surveys`: The number of surveys the user submitted in the given timeframe.
 A completed survey is considered a survey that was completed before the next survey was deployed to the user.
   * `avg_time_to_submit`: The average amount of time that lapses between the survey getting deployed and the user submitting the survey.

-* `submits_data.csv` : For each survey id and beiwe id, this file provides survey timings details summarized in `submits_summary.csv`
+* `submits_data` : For each survey id and beiwe id, this file/dataframe provides survey timings details summarized in `submits_summary`
   * `survey_id`: The survey ID corresponding to this delivery
   * `delivery_time`: The time the survey was scheduled to be delivered
   * `beiwe_id`: The participant's Beiwe ID